A groupoid approach to the equivariant coarse Baum--Connes conjecture: Localization algebras and -theory

-To see $\Phi$ is well-defined, we shall check $\wt{T}$ is locally compact with finite propagation.
-By continuity, the propagation of $T$ is equal to the propagation of $T_{[x]}$ with respect to the fiberwise metric, which is also equal to the propagation of $\wt{T}$ on $P_d(X)$.
-Thus, $T$ has finite propagation if and only if $\wt{T}$ has finite propagation.
-The condition that $T$ is locally compact means that $fT$ and $Tf$ are in $\K_A(\E_A)$ for any $f \in C_c(X_d)$.
-This is restricted to the condition that $f T_{[x]}$ is a compact operator for any $f \in C_c(P_d(X))$.
-Since $A_{[x]}$ is exactly the compact operators algebra $\K$, this matches the local compactness condition of $\wt{T}$ on $P_d(X)$.
+Therefore, mapping $T \mapsto \wt{T}$ defines an injective $*$-homomorphism $\Phi$ on the dense subset $X/\Ga$.
+Since the metric, the coefficient algebra, and the $\rho$-system agree under the identification $\phi_{x_0}$, the conditions of finite propagation and local compactness for $T$ and $\wt{T}$ are mutually equivalent.

-For any $\Gamma$-equivariant operator $\widetilde{T}$ on $P_d(X)$, we can extend to a family of operators $\{T_{[x]}\}_{[x]\in X/\Ga}$ by conjugation.
-By the universal property, this continuous family of bounded operators extends uniquely to the boundary $\beta(X/\Gamma)$ under the weak topology.
-This provides an inverse $*$-homomorphism to $\Phi$, thus $\Phi$ is bijective.
-This shows that $\Phi$ extends to a $C^*$-isomorphism
+Conversely, for any $\Gamma$-equivariant operator $\wt{T}$ on $P_d(X)$ with finite propagation, we can uniquely translate it to a $G(X,\Gamma)$-equivariant family of operators over the dense subset $X/\Gamma$.
+By the universal property of the uniform compactification, this uniformly bounded family extends uniquely in the strong operator topology to a continuous equivariant family over $\beta(X/\Gamma)$.
+This provides the inverse map, proving that $\Phi$ extends to a canonical $C^*$-isomorphism.